-A contingent deferred sales charge of 1.00% applies on certain redemptions made within 18 months following purchases of \$1 million or more made without an initial sales charge.
+\ A contingent deferred sales charge of 0.75% for Class A shares and 1.00% for Class 529-A shares applies on certain redemptions made within 18 months following purchases of \$500,000 or more for Class A and \$1 million or more for Class 529-A made without an initial sales charge.
 Contingent deferred sales charge is calculated based on the lesser of the offering price and market value of shares being sold.
 Example This example is intended to help you compare the cost of investing in the fund with the cost of investing in other mutual funds.